Last updated: January 26, 2026

 - Turn Off "Sound Enhancements": Most phone manufacturers (like Samsung and Xiaomi) include their own audio processing like "Dolby Atmos" or "Mi Sound Enhancer."
 While they can sound impressive at first, they often alter the artist's original mix.
 For a pure experience, turn these off.

 - Check Your Bluetooth Codec: If you use wireless headphones, your phone is using a Bluetooth codec to compress the signal.
 Go to Developer Options in your settings to see which one is active.
-Codecs like aptX HD or LDAC offer much higher quality than the standard SBC.
+Codecs like LDAC offer much higher quality than the standard SBC.

 - Disable Absolute Volume: Also in Developer Options, disabling this setting can sometimes give you more granular control over your volume levels, preventing digital clipping.